-- Give major common concerns of people living close to wind farms and how these could be addressed.
+- Address major common concerns of people living close to wind farms and how these could be addressed.

-- List principle stakeholders in a typical project and outline their possible interests.
+- List principal stakeholders in a typical project and outline their possible interests.

 - List common developer types and the main characteristics of their approaches to stakeholder engagement.

-- Calculate three key financial parameters for a wind farm project and explain their relevance.
+- Calculate key financial parameters for a wind farm project and explain their relevance.

 - List commonly used policy support mechanisms for wind energy and discuss their advantages and disadvantages.